opentelekomcloud-docs/cloud-create/api-ref/source/index.rst

 .. note::

    APIv2 has been released.
 With the new API, you can quick-deploy applications from premade templates (e.g., OpenShift, CCE, ArgoCD, etc.).
-The API supports both Open Telekom Cloud and Swiss Open Telekom Cloud.
+The API supports both T-Cloud Public and Swiss T-Cloud Public.

 .. toctree::
    :maxdepth: 1